manikjain/laravel-api-aws/readme.md

 ```
 4. Update `testdeploy.txt` and commit the changes to trigger apprunner deploy via `Deploy to App Runner - Image based` github action.
 5. Grab the App Runner URL from the job log or find it in AWS.
-6. Run the following curl command against the URL to test:
+6. Run the following curl command against the URL to test.
+We will use the `/api/register` path for testing.

 ```
 % curl --location 'https://cgrjijz6rb.eu-central-1.awsapprunner.com/api/register' \